rmmo14/learning-journal/markdown-notes.md

 # Markdown

+**One thing I learned is that on github an html page overrides an md page!**

 A few things I took away about markdown from the assigned reading is that it is basically another language with some a bit simpler (*imo*) than **html** and **CSS**.

 I do appreciate the keys to all the syntax and examples.
 This is how I will go about recalling these syntaxes (synatxi? :dizzy_face:)